At Ohio Valley University, we seek

 Ten points will be given for class participation.
-Beginning with week three, one-third point will be deducted for each class in which the student fails to bring his or her synopsis to class.
+Beginning with week three, one-third point will be deducted for each non-test class period in which the student fails to bring his or her synopsis to class.
 Failure to actively work with one's group will result in the same lost.
 Beginning with week one, one point will be deducted for each class hour missed (counting each class as 1 hour).
 Absences due to illness will be counted as excused, but only if I am notified of the illness in a timely manner.
 Do not come to class sick.
 Another excused absence will be those who miss on official school business and have an official notice to this effect; up to five such absences will not count against the student's grade if the student has no unexcused absences.
 Two grace hours will be given to all students to allow for absences due to illness and excused absences for official school business.
 Note well: Grace hours will be applied first to excused absences.

 Class handouts and homework are found on the Internet at: "http://bterry.com/gospels/".
 Homework may be printed out, done early, and turned in up to a week before the due date if the student knows of an absence that is coming up.
 Late homework is not accepted.